home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Device services

-The integration offers device services, which can be triggered by a configuration (_button_) entity.
+The integration offers device services, which can be triggered by a configuration button.

 ### OTA update

-It is possible to trigger a so called OTA firmware update of your devices, where you can select between the stable (_default_) and the beta channel.
+It is possible to trigger a so called OTA firmware update of your devices.

-#### Device configuration entities
+#### Buttons

-- **Button** OTA Update
+- OTA Update
-  - triggers the OTA update process on device
+  - triggers the OTA update process for latest stable version
-- **Switch** OTA Update beta channel
+- OTA Update Beta (_disabled by default_)
-  - enables the beta channel, so OTA update will install newest available beta firmware on your device
+  - triggers the OTA update process for latest beta version

 ## CoAP port (generation 1)